Post-presidency of George H. W. Bush: First Clinton term (1993–1997)

 In the 1994 gubernatorial elections, his sons George W. and Jeb concurrently ran for Governor of Texas and Governor of Florida.
 The elder Bush frequently telephoned their respective campaign headquarters for updates on the races.
 George W. won his race against Ann Richards while Jeb lost to Lawton Chiles.
 After the results came in, the elder Bush told ABC, "I have very mixed emotions.
 Proud father, is the way I would sum it all up."
 Jeb would again run for governor of Florida in 1998 and win at the same time that his brother George W. won re-election in Texas.
 It marked the second time in United States history that a pair of brothers served simultaneously as governors.

 From 1993 to 1999, he served as the chairman of the board of trustees for Eisenhower Fellowships, and from 2007 to 2009 was chairman of the National Constitution Center.

 On September 28, 1994, Bush said he was opposed to sending American troops to Haiti, citing his loss of confidence in President of Haiti Jean-Bertrand Aristide while speaking to business and civic leaders in Houston.

-In an October 22, 1994 speech in Cancún, Mexico, Bush said history would vindicate him for not attempting to force Saddam Hussein out of power while in office: "The Mideast peace talks that offer hope to the world would never have started if we had done that.
+In an October 22, 1994, speech in Cancún, Mexico, Bush said history would vindicate him for not attempting to force Saddam Hussein out of power while in office: "The Mideast peace talks that offer hope to the world would never have started if we had done that.
 The Arabs would never have talked to us."

 On July 17, 1995, Bush returned to the White House for the unveiling of his official portrait in an East Room ceremony attended by former members of his administration.

 On September 21, 1995, Bush met with President of Vietnam Lê Đức Anh and party secretary Đỗ Mười in Vietnam.
 On September 2, Bush and his son George W. participated in a parade commemorating World War II in Fredericksburg, Texas, where the elder Bush reasoned the United States had become united in the aftermath of the attack on Pearl Harbor and stressed America would have to stay involved in world affairs to continue its unity.

 On July 26, 1996, Bush met with Republican presidential candidate Bob Dole and pledged he would do everything in his power to aid in securing a victory for Dole in the upcoming presidential election.
 The two met again in October while Dole was preparing for upcoming debates with President Clinton.
-Bush's experience with debating Clinton prompting Dole to seek out his advice.
+Bush's experience with debating Clinton prompted Dole to seek out his advice.